Horse Racing terms A to F, meaning of words: Terminology, Jargon, Slang, Vocabulary.

 - = - An equal sign (=) in front of a horse’s name means that the horse is foreign-bred but has not been imported.

-- () - A parenthesis with a country’s abbreviation after a horse’s name; for example, (IRE)=Ireland, (FR)=France, (CHI)=Chile, (NZ)=New Zealand; indicates what country the horse was foaled in and what stud book they are registered with.
+- A country’s abbreviation (IRE, FR, CHI, NZ) indicates what country the horse was foaled in and what stud book they are registered with.
+For example, (IRE)=Ireland, (FR)=France, (CHI)=Chile, (NZ)=New Zealand; indicates what country the horse was foaled in and what stud book they are registered with.

 - Abandoned - A race meeting which has been cancelled because a club did not receive sufficient nominations to be able to stage it, or because of bad weather which made racing on the track unsafe.
 All bets placed on abandoned races are fully refunded.